Nickpofig/min-graph-cut/README.md

 # min-graph-cut
-The program is written on C language.
-Developed using VS Code IDE.
+The program is written on C language, uses OpenMP for the parallelization.
+Developed in the Visual Studio Code.

 ### Input:
 Value: *file containing data about edges of the initial graph*.